Winnipeg facility ramps up to meet GE's mounting engine test tempo

 When it comes to ideal locations for engine icing tests, manufacturers seek out an environment that many others try to avoid—with long winters and prolonged cold temperatures.
 This perfect combination brought General Electric to Winnipeg, Manitoba, in 2010 when it was looking for a new home for its ice-testing facility.
 Forced to relocate twice, once from Ohio by a warming climate and more recently from Montreal by pressure from the neighbors, GE's purpose-built Engine Testing, Research ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "GE Site Prepares For Engine-Ice Test Regulations".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "GE Site Prepares For Engine-Ice Test Regulations".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.